grattan/R_at_Grattan/docs/Style_guide.md

 ## Short lines, line indentation and the pipe `%>%`

-It's tedious -- yes -- but short lines and consistent line indentation can help make reading code much easier.
-If you are supplying multiple arguments to a function, it's generally a good idea to put each argument on a new line - hit return after the comma, like in the `rename` and `filter` examples below.
+Keeping your lines of code short and indenting them in a consistent way can help make reading code much easier.
+If you are supplying multiple arguments to a function, it's generally a good idea to put each argument on a new line - hit enter/return after the comma, like in the `rename` and `filter` examples below.
 Indentation makes it clear where a code block starts and finishes.

 Using pipes (`%>%`) instead of nesting functions also makes things clearer.^[The pipe is from the `magrittr` package and is used to chain functions together, so that the output from one function becomes the input to the next function.
 The pipe is loaded as part of the [`tidyverse`](#tidyverse).]
 The pipe should always have a space before it, and should generally be followed by a new line, as in this example: